Year 12 certification rates

 - Attainment rates from 2017 have been calculated using ERP based on the 2016 Census of Population and Housing.
 Rates for 2016 and prior are calculated using ERP based on the 2011 Census of Population and Housing.

-Sources: Australian Government Department of Education and Training, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, Cat.
+Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, Cat.
 No. 3101.0, Australian Demographic Statistics, Estimated Residential Population.

 Please refer to the user guide for information on how to use the data portal.